Royal Sardinian Army: Artillery

 The Sardinian artillery was very similar to that of the French, organised in brigades each of which contained 4/6 pieces moved by 300 horses and assembled on-site by soldiers.
 The artillery was divided into field and mountain artillery, as well as siege artillery (mortars and howitzers).
-A large amount of the artillery personnel were recruited from Biella, which was also where the industry that produced the artillery was located.
+A large number of the artillery personnel were recruited from Biella, which was also where the industry that produced the artillery was located.
 In battle, five pieces of artillery were assigned to each infantry brigade and four pieces for each cavalry brigade.

 Specialists

 The regiment of military engineers was based at Casale Monferrato and consisted of two battalions, each containing 5 companies, which each contained: 4 officers, 6 junior officers, 2 trumpeters, and 88 men.
 The companies were assigned in various arrangements to the divisions and were given various tasks, including the construction of telegraph links.
 Civilian companies also came to be involved in the work of these engineers.